berlogo/scHi-C/README.md

 - **`Example.ipynb`**
   A self-contained notebook showing how to:
-  1. Load a `.cool`‐format Hi-C dataset
+  1. Load a `.cool`‐format Hi-C dataset and cell‐level metadata
-  2. Attach or edit cell‐level metadata
+  2. Explore main statistics of the dataset
   3. Compute and visualize average contact maps for cell subsets or genomic regions

 ---